 Academic Advising

-First-year students who are intending to major in or explore the History Major or Certificate can make an appointment with our academic advisor, Scott Burkhardt, through Starfish or by emailing Scott directly.
-Scott is happy to answer questions about our programs or our courses, so don’t hesitate to reach out to him.
+First-year students who are intending to major in or explore the History Major or Certificate can make an appointment with one of our academic advisors, Scott Burkhardt and Jim Graettinger, through Starfish or by emailing Scott or Jim directly.
+Scott and Jim are happy to answer questions about our programs or our courses, so don’t hesitate to reach out to them.
 You can find the official requirements for both our major and certificate in the UW-Madison Academic Guide.

 AP Credit Equivalencies